Welcome to Teyr!

 Our PE lessons are on a Monday afternoon where we will be swimming with Miss Sweet.
 Please make sure your swimming kit is in school each Monday and ensure your PE kit is in school throughout the week as there may be times where you will need it.

-Our homework every week involves spelling practice (fun activities can be found below), times table practice (through 99 club) and reading with an adult at least 5 times per week so there’s no need for a weekly homework book.
+Our homework every week involves spelling practice (fun activities can be found below), times table practice (through 99 club as well as any other way.
+Useful links can be found below) and reading with an adult at least 5 times per week so there’s no need for a weekly homework book.
 We also issue termly homework based on the topic we are studying, which can be downloaded below in our Class News.

 Have a look at our fantastic writers on Pobble! https://app.pobble.com/schools/24050